redhat-developer/lsp4ij/docs/LSPSupport.md

 This menu action either opens the type definition in a popup or navigates to the type definition if there are several type definitions:

-[textDocument/typeDefinition](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_typeDefinition) is used too via [Find Usages](./UserGuide.md#find-usages) to show Type definitions.
+[textDocument/typeDefinition](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_typeDefinition) is also used via [Find Usages](./UserGuide.md#find-usages) to show Type definitions.

 ### Declaration